deep-security/aws-security-hub/README.md

 There are common identifying properties for all event types (Deep Security TenantID, timestamp, etc.) and some similarities even if the structure is a bit different.

-In order to properly select events to send to the AWS Security Hub, this integration uses the following logic;
+In order to properly select events to send to the AWS Security Hub, this integration uses this logic:

 - *Severity* for intrusion prevention and integrity monitoring events.
 This property uses a simple scale of 1—4 with 4 being "critical".
 Events that are a 3 or a 4 are automatically sent to AWS Security Hub
 - *Risk* for web reputation events.
 Any event tagged as a 3 (suspicious) or 4 (dangerous) will automatically be sent to AWS Security Hub